Mattiny/yamms/README.md

 - Select the MultiScatterItem.
 - Set up parameters:
 	- **Proportion**: The amount proportion for this mesh.
 The exact amount depends on the "Amount" property of the parent MultiScatter and the proportion of sibling MultiScatterItems.
+    	- **Placement mode**: Specifies how the meshes are placed into your scene.
+		- **Flat**: all meshes are generated on a flat simple plane.
+		- **Floating**: all meshes are generated floating in 3D space
+		- **Dropped on floor**: all meshes are generated on the floor.
+This requires a sufficiently large object with collision shape underneath.
+Note: The whole polygon must be hovering ABOVE the ground.
+   	  	- **Dropped on ceiling**: all meshes are generated on the ceiling.
+This requires a sufficiently large object with collision shape above.
+Note: The whole polygon must be hovering UNDERNEATH the collision object.
 	- **Random Rotation**: if activated: The max angle of the random rotation of each mesh.
 	- **Random Scale**: if activated: The max random scale of each mesh.
+ 	- **Additional Scene**: Places an additional scene (PackedScene) at the same position as the scattered item.
+Can be used e.g. to put collision objects at the same position. **Note** It is a real scene, not a primitive MultiScatterItem3D.
+So it uses more resources at runtime than MultiMeshInstances.
+It is not supposed to be used with too many instances.
+  		- **Target Node**: References the node where the scenes are placed in the scene tree. **Note** Don't place any other relevant Nodes of your scene underneath the referenced node.
+Whenever the MultiMeshInstance3D positions are generated, the target node will be deleted (without question).
+  		- **Additional scene**: Reference to a PackedScene which will be instantiated and placed at the same position as the MultiMeshInstance3D.

 #### Set up a MultiMeshInstance3D (standard Godot behaviour)
 - In the inspector: Paramter "MultiMesh": Create a new MultiMesh